 Applied Leadership Program

 This specialized curriculum is for adult learners employed in business and industry.
 The Applied Leadership program at Middle Tennessee State University provides up to four individual undergraduate certificates covering topics needed in today’s business environment.
 Each certificate consists of two 7-week online courses and an onsite intensive training with some additional online coursework.
-The on-site portion of the intensives are typically offered as a five-day Monday - Friday session or two consecutive Friday - Monday sessions.
-Click here for the online brochure for Applied Leadership.
+The on-site portion of the intensives are typically offered as a five-day Monday - Friday session or two consecutive weekend sessions.
+The intensives are offered in both remote format or on-site.

 Certificate in Leadership Theory